jrekier/minimal-mistakes/_pages/about.md

 If any thought has the potential to spark curiosity and new ideas, it is worth sharing.
 Hopefully someone might find an interest in what I write.

 The other advantage of this blog is strictly personal.
-I want to improve my writing skills and keeping this blog is probably practice which would eventually contribute to teach me how to express myself.
+I want to improve my writing skills and keeping this blog is probably good practice which would eventually contribute to teach me how to express myself.